How the US invasion changed Afghanistan | DW | 06.10.2021

 The optimism didn't last for long.
 In 2003, the US got involved in the Iraq war, hoping that the Karzai administration, with support from Western forces, would quell a nascent insurgency and put Afghanistan on the path of progress.

-"At critical moments in the fight for Afghanistan, the Bush [former US President George W. Bush] administration diverted scarce intelligence and reconstruction resources to Iraq, including elite CIA teams and Special Forces units involved in the search for terrorists," The New York Times newspaper wrote in August, 2007.
+"At critical moments in the fight for Afghanistan, the Bush administration diverted scarce intelligence and reconstruction resources to Iraq, including elite CIA teams and Special Forces units involved in the search for terrorists," The New York Times newspaper wrote in August, 2007.

 The resurgence of the Taliban in the second half of the 2000s saw a spike in violence in the country.
 Suicide bomb attacks became a routine, and civilians paid a heavy price.